Career Guidance Certifications Professional Development Team & Culture

 Roles and Responsibilities

-Understanding the distinct roles and responsibilities of a Scrum Master and a Project Manager is crucial in recognizing how they contribute to a project’s success.
+Understanding the distinct roles and responsibilities of a Scrum Master vs Project Manager is crucial in recognizing how they contribute to a project’s success.
 A Scrum Master is dedicated to upholding Scrum values and practices, ensuring that the team adheres to the agile framework and continuously seeks improvement.
 Their key responsibilities include:

 - Facilitating Scrum ceremonies to maintain efficient and productive meetings.